 The steps to becoming a Green Card holder (permanent resident) vary by category and depend on whether you currently live inside or outside the United States.
 For information on how to become a Lawful Permanent Resident (LPR) of the United States, please visit the U.S. Citizenship and Immigration Services (USCIS) website.

 A green card is issued to all permanent residents as proof that they are authorized to live and work in the United States.
 If you are a permanent resident age 18 or older, you are required to have a valid green card in your possession at all times.
 Current green cards are valid for 10 years, or 2 years in the case of a conditional resident, and must be renewed before the card expires.
-For more information please visit the USCIS webpage “After a Green Card is Granted.
+For more information please visit the USCIS webpage “After We Grant Your Green Card”.

 Maintaining Permanent Residence

 Once you become a Lawful Permanent Resident (LPR – green card holder), you maintain permanent resident status until you:

 - Apply for and complete the naturalization process; or